xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-instructions/08-Exercise-7-Creating-a-bot-in-Microsoft-Teams.md

 1. In the **Bot Channel Registration** blade, provide the requested information about your bot.

-1. Open a command prompt to execute the following commands.
+1. Open a command prompt to execute the following command:

     ```powershell
     ngrok http -host-header=rewrite 3978
     ```

-   This will start ngrok and will tunnel requests from an external ngrok url to your development machine on port 3978.
-Copy the https forwarding address.
-In the example below that would be https://787b8292.ngrok.io.
-You will need this later.
+   > This will start ngrok and will tunnel requests from an external ngrok url to your development machine on port 3978.
+Copy the https forwarding address (for example: https://787b8292.ngrok.io).
+You will need this in the next step.

-1. Return to **Azure portal site**, for the **Messaging endpoint**, use the current https URL you were given by running ngrok and append it with the path /api/messages.
-It should like something work `https://{subdomain}.ngrok.io/api/messages`.
+1. Return to **Azure portal site**.

+1. Set the **Messaging endpoint** to the current https URL that was the URL output given by running ngrok (in previous step) and append it with the path /api/messages.
+It should look similar to `https://{subdomain}.ngrok.io/api/messages`.

     ![bot app channels registration](../../Linked_Image_Files/auth-bot-channels-registration.png)